 Natural skin care are recommended to keep the skin moist.
 As there are many natural skin products available in the market today, it is important to read the ingredients used in the product.
 Ingredients such as shea butter, jojoba oils are good at moisturising dry skin.
 Avoid any synthetic scent which can cause irritation to the skin, this include perfume and cologne.
 It is best to go scent free if possible however, some essential oils derived from plants such as chamomile and lavender can be added to sooth the skin, which also has a calming affect on the mind.

 Where do we from here?

 Chinese medicine approach and strategy to addressing eczema is to look at each presenting symptoms individually.
 There is no “one-size-fits-all” approach.
-If you would like to find out more about how Chinese medicine and Acupuncture can help with your eczema, we have a Complimentary Consultation or simply BOOK ONLINE.
+If you would like to find out more about how Chinese medicine and Acupuncture can help with your eczema, we have a Complimentary Consultation or simply BOOK ONLINE for a treatment.
 We look forward to hearing from you.